 For my community engagement I have participated in the snow club in YIS.
 The snow club is a club where we plan ski trips and raise money for the NPO Chill Japan.
 In the club I have participated in buying tickets, volunteering at the Burton sale and going to the Chill Japan weekend in Iwate.
-The Chill Japan weekend was an event where volunteers came to teach kids who come from the Tohoku region, which was affected by the 3/11 earthquake in Japan.
+The Chill Japan weekend is an event done once per year where volunteers came to teach kids who come from the Tohoku region, which was affected by the 3/11 earthquake in Japan.
 And this was a big event because these children have had a rough time, some of them have lost parents or been displaced, and have seen traumatizing things.
 They also don’t have many opportunities to do things that many children would do.
 The whole point of this trip was to give this to these children and to make sure that they have fun, to make sure that they feel like a part of this world, which all adds to their mental wellbeing.
 And by teaching them to snowboard and participating in activities, I believe me and the other volunteers have achieved this goal.

 During the expedition we went on a three day hike, where we spent six hours each day with a group of 16 people, walking on routes in the mountains.
 Over the course of these three days I have gained a few things.
 The main thing I got out of this trip was, strengthened bonds between people.
 Because we spent three days hiking, there were many moments where people needed help to do something, or just general conversations to keep company.
 For example, every time we slipped or fell, there was always someone to support you, and even if no one fell, we would look out for each other on areas that seemed dangerous or hard to traverse.
 This changed me as I think of myself as an awkward person, someone hard to talk to.
 But it didn’t feel that way on the hike.
 In terms of nature, there wasn’t really anything new I learned, as bear bells urushi (Japanese poison ivy), and giant hornets were all things I have seen in the mountains before.